-In our article about Written Contracts and Statements we look at how an employer can make changes to your contracts of employment, but here we look at two other options your employer may consider, which are:
+In our article about Written Contracts and Statements, we look at how an employer can make changes to your contract of employment, but here we look at two other options your employer may consider:

-When an Employer does not have enough business to enable them to employ all or part of their work-force for a temporary period.
-An employee is laid-off if they do not work for a week and get no pay for that week.
-The employer may describe this as unpaid holiday rather than a lay-off (although it is still a lay-off).
+A lay-off can occur when an Employer doesn’t have enough business to enable them to employ all or part of their work-force for a temporary period.
+An employee is laid-off if they don’t work for a week and get no pay for that week.
+The employer may euphemistically describe this as unpaid holiday rather than a lay-off (although it’s still a lay-off).

-This is when your hours of work are reduced (by reducing the number of days or shifts per week you work, or the hours per day you work) by more than 50%, and your pay is reduced accordingly, because there is not enough work to operate normal working hours.
+This is when your hours of work are reduced (by reducing the number of days or shifts per week you work, or the hours per day you work) by more than 50%.
+Your pay is reduced accordingly, because there’s not enough work to operate normal working hours.

 This can also apply if your if your employer’s business premises is temporarily closed (e.g. due to flooding, fire, power supply failure).